 As to the judgments man makes of himself, Cain will later tell God that he does not know where his brother is—Cain’s words are lies.
 He utters inanities, such as, “Am I my brother’s keeper,” when he knows he has already killed Abel.
 Cain’s nature cancels God’s imputation toward honesty—Cain names after himself, what he considers his righteous work, his rightful status (eldest).
 Cain’s statements infer the mortal or earthbound mind and a lack of conscience.
 Deceits, lies and the cover-up begins almost immediately.

 The storehouse within Cain is evil, and as we shall see, Cain will continue to produce evil.
 He strives after gain and status for its own sake.
 While Abel accepts the bounty of the land and is grateful, Cain is vain and possessive.
-He presses himself toward God, an in doing so Cain becomes distant from God, relying instead on personal values and how he sees things, yet not truly seeking God.
-Abel is growing closer to God and demonstrates a higher pathway and relationship, or a more enlightened condition.
+As many do today, Cain presses himself toward God, an in doing so Cain becomes distant from God, relying instead on personal values and how he sees things, yet not truly seeking God.
+Abel is growing closer to God and demonstrates a higher pathway and relationship, or the more enlightened condition.

 The story of Saul and David illustrates the difference between being distant from God and relationship with God.
 Headstrong describes Saul (I Sam.
 13.13; 15.11).
 Saul continues to move away from God.
 David, regardless of grievous faults, demonstrates a heart after God.
 He accepts conviction.
 The righteous remnant, David, is preserved.